HOW IS AN APPRENTICESHIP FUNDED ?

 Curriculum apprentices must be assigned an endorsed trainer by their church or ministry and registered as an apprentice with MTS.
 Registration provides the following benefits:

-- Apprentice receives an invitation to attend the MTS apprentice training days
+- Apprentice and their trainer are invited to attend the MTS Leader training days

-- Apprentice receives an invitation to attend the annual national G8 MTS apprentice gathering
+- Apprentice and their trainer are invited to attend the annual national G8 MTS Apprentice conference

 - Training in accordance with the MTS Curriculum

-- The church or ministy can legally pay the apprentice a “training wage”, rather than the minimum wage
+- The church or ministry can legally pay the apprentice a “training wage” equivalent to 0.7 x the National Minimum Wage

 What does my MTS Registration Fee pay for?
 More information